 Universal Design for Learning

-The seven principles of Universal Design were adapted into three main principles for Universal Design for Learning and they are:
+The seven principles of Universal Design were adapted into three primary principles for Universal Design for Learning, and they are:

 Mindflash is a learning management system that offers integrated multimedia authoring tools that will allow instructional designers and trainers to create universally accessible content.
-Sign up for a free trial of Mindflash to see how you can enhance your learners training experiences.
+Request a demonstration of the Mindflash platform to see how you can enhance your learner’s training experiences.